María Fernanda Cabal

 María Fernanda Cabal Molina (born August 8, 1966) is a Colombian political scientist, businesswoman, politician, and Senator of Colombia.
 A member of the Democratic Center Party, she has held her seat since 2018 and is her party's most voted-for member of Congress.

-Born in Cali, Cauca Valley, Cabal graduated from the University of the Andes in Bogotá, D.C.
+Born in Cali, Valle del Cauca, Cabal graduated from the University of the Andes in Bogotá, D.C.
 She began her career as a Member of the Chamber of Representatives in 2014.
 Cabal was first elected to the Senate in 2018.
 She was re-elected in 2022.
 Cabal is a female member of the Democratic Center, the highest-ranking member in the Senate.
 Cabal is known for her far-right views.
 She was one of the members of her party who voted against the plebiscite for the peace process.

 Personal life

 Early life

 María Fernanda Cabal Molina was born on August 8, 1966, in Cali, Cauca Valley, where she lived until her high school years.
 She later moved to Bogotá, D.C. to begin her career as a political scientist at the University of the Andes where she joined the Political Science Department as coordinator of the Democracy Program, which was funded by the National Endowment for Democracy.

-She is of spanish ancestry from asturias and Madrid.
+She is of Spanish ancestry from Asturias and Madrid.

 During the 90's, Cabal participated as a member of the student movement that later promoted the Seventh Ballot, which called for a constitutional reform through the convening of the National Constituent Assembly.